 SHORT AUTHOR BIO:

 Giorgos E. Siligardos holds a PhD in Mathematics from the University of Crete and a Market Maker/Trader certificate from the Athens Derivatives Exchange.
 He has given lectures on Technical Analysis in the University of Crete and he has published several articles in the Technical Analysis of Stocks & Commodities magazine.
 He is currently a scientific fellow of the Department of Finance & Insurance at the Technological Educational Institute of Crete teaching Investment Analysis and Derivative courses.
-His academic website is: http://www.tem.uoc.gr/~siligard and he may be reached at: [email protected].
+He may be reached at: email@example.com.